syed-islam/syed-islam.github.io/docs/notes/aws-dva/compute.md

 ### Components

   * An **application version** is a very specific reference to a section of deployable code.
 The application version will point typically to S3, simple storage service to where the deployable code may reside.
   * An **environment** refers to an application version that has been deployed on AWS resources.
+This comprises of all the infrastructure provisioned by Elastic Beanstalk along with the code.
   * An **environment configuration** is a collection of parameters and settings that dictate how an environment will have its resources provisioned by Elastic Beanstalk and how these resources will behave.
   * The **environment tier**.
 This component reflects on how Elastic Beanstalk provisions resources based on what the application is designed to do.
 You can deploy your application across one of two different environment tiers, either the ***web server tier*** or the ***worker tier***.
 The web server environment is typically used for standard web applications that operate and serve requests over HTTP port 80.
 This tier will typically use service and features such as Route 53, Elastic Load Balancing, Auto Scaling, EC2, and Security Groups.
 The worker environment is slightly different and are used by applications that will have a back-end processing task that will interact with AWS SQS, the Simple Queue Service.
 This tier typically uses the following AWS resources in this environment, an SQS Queue, an IAM Service Role, Auto Scaling, and EC2.
   * The **configuration template**.
 This is the template that provides the baseline for creating a new, unique environment configuration.
-  * The **platform** is a culmination of components in which you can build your application upon using Elastic Beanstalk
+  * The **platform** is a culmination of components in which you can build your application upon using Elastic Beanstalk.
+This is everything that may be used.
-  * **Applications**.
+  * **Application**.
 Within Elastic Beanstalk, an application is a collection of different elements, such as environments, environment configurations, and application versions.

 ### Compatibility
 | | | |